evidence-dev/evidence/sites/docs/pages/components/funnel-chart.md

     description="Text to display when an empty dataset is received - only applies when `emptySet` is 'warn' or 'pass', or when the empty dataset is a result of an input component change (dropdowns, etc.)." options="string"
     defaultValue="No records"
 />
+<PropListing
+    name="link"
+    options="column name"
+    description="Column containing links.
+When supplied, enables double-clicking on chart data points to navigate directly to the associated link. "
+/>

 ### Formatting & Styling